STEREO MIXDOWNS & ANALOGUE SUMMING

 7. Effects: if you have sound-design effects that rely on plugins (or hardware), please render or record those as a separate sound file and make sure it follows the timeline when you record it.
 If you are using an effect to color the track (for example, a chorus on a bass guitar), render with the effects.
 I’m only mixing down your sounds, not recreating a specific effect or adding/subtracting any compositional elements.

 9. And while we are talking levels: everyone tends to record way too hot these days.
-It's not necessary, specially if you are recording at a minimum resolution of 24-bit/44.1hz (personally, I prefer tracking at a minimum of 24-bit/48hz).
+It's not necessary, specially if you are recording at a minimum resolution of 24-bit/44.1hz (personally, we prefer tracking at a minimum of 24-bit/48hz).
 Voxengo's SPAN has an RMS meter, so always crosscheck levels with it.
 Try shooting for an RMS of -18db's on each track.
-That should leave plenty of headroom for me.
+That should leave plenty of headroom for us.